-Earnings from Unconsolidated Affiliates - Earnings from unconsolidated affiliates increased in 2015 compared to 2014 primarily as a result of the March 2014 contribution of Sand Hills and Southern Hills and increased volumes at Front Range in our NGL Logistics segment.
+Earnings from Unconsolidated Affiliates - Earnings from unconsolidated affiliates increased in 2015 compared to 2014 primarily as a result of the completion of the Keathley Canyon project at Discovery in February 2015 in our Gas Services segment, and the expansion and ramp-up of Sand Hills and Front Range pipelines in our NGL Logistics segment.

-Interest Expense - Interest expense increased in 2015 compared to 2014 as a result of higher average outstanding debt balances associated with the growth in our operations.
+Interest Expense - Interest expense increased in 2015 compared to 2014 as a result of higher average outstanding debt balances associated with the growth of our operations.

-Income Tax Expense - Income tax expense decreased in 2015 compared to 2014 primarily due to a decrease in net income.
+Income Tax Expense - Income tax expense decreased in 2015 compared to 2014 primarily due to a decrease in the Texas margin tax rate.

-Net Income Attributable to Noncontrolling Interests - Net income attributable to noncontrolling interests decreased in 2015 compared to 2014 primarily as a result of the contribution of the remaining 20% interest in the Eagle Ford system in March 2014.
+Net Income Attributable to Noncontrolling Interests - Net income attributable to noncontrolling interests decreased in 2015 compared to 2014 primarily as a result of the contribution to us of the remaining 20% interest in the Eagle Ford system in March 2014.